TryGhost/docs/content/concepts/routing.md

 ### Content structure

 It's possible to have a single collection that contains all posts (like the default collection).
 Alternatively you can use multiple collections to split your site into distinct areas such as `/blog/` and `/podcast/`.

-> Follow the collections tutorial to create your own content collections

 Structure:

 ```
 collections: